Georgetown Uber & Lyft Accident and Injury Lawyers

 Georgetown is one of the oldest cities in South Carolina.
 Residents, workers, and tourists use taxi services to get around the city when they don’t have a car.
 More and more, however, people are requesting a ride through rideshare companies such as Uber and Lyft.
 Passengers have the right to expect Uber and Lyft will fully vet their drivers before allowing them to accept passengers, and to respond quickly and competently to any complaints about the driver’s behavior.

 If you’re injured in a rideshare accident while traveling around Georgetown, the responsible parties should be held accountable – whether that’s the driver or the rideshare company.
-The personal injury attorneys at McGowan, Hood & Felder, LLC have a strong record of success holding the right people responsible for injuries, losses, and damages when they cause you harm.
+The personal injury attorneys at McGowan, Hood, Felder & Phillips, LLC have a strong record of success holding the right people responsible for injuries, losses, and damages when they cause you harm.

 Insurance liability for Georgetown rideshare accidents